faizalrf/documentation/columnstore-1.4-multinode-install.md

 -rw-rw-r-- 1 mariadbadm mariadbadm     1794 Mar  1 20:20 README
 ```

 The tar will contain all the required tar files that are needed to be installed.
 The method is the standard server install procedure.

-Along with three additional RPM files
+### Installation

+Install the RPM files on all the nodes.

+- galera-enterprise-4-26.4.4-1.rhel7.5.el7.x86_64.rpm
+- MariaDB-compat-10.4.12_6-1.el7.x86_64.rpm
+- MariaDB-common-10.4.12_6-1.el7.x86_64.rpm
+- MariaDB-shared-10.4.12_6-1.el7.x86_64.rpm
+- MariaDB-client-10.4.12_6-1.el7.x86_64.rpm
+- MariaDB-server-10.4.12_6-1.el7.x86_64.rpm

+Once these 6 rpm files have been install on all the nodes, the following 3 additional rpm files needs to be installed as well on all the nodes.

 - **mariadb-columnstore-libs**
   - MariaDB-columnstore-libs-10.4.12_6-1.el7.x86_64.rpm